 Our Mission & Organization

 The OSET Institute was established in November 2006 by a couple of concerned technologists in the Silicon Valley as a California non-profit corporation dedicated to the public benefit.
-Originally, and until 2013 the organization was known legally as the Open Source Digital Voting (“OSDV”) Foundation and its name evolved in October 2013 following the IRS final determination of our tax-exempt status after a record-breaking six (6) year prosecution of our status application.
-In late 2015, "Foundation" became "Institute" to reflect the reality that OSET is focused on education, research, and development of election technology innovation (and actually, we are not a grant making organization.)
+Originally, and until 2013 the organization was known legally as the Open Source Digital Voting (“OSDV”) Foundation and its name evolved in October 2013 following the IRS final determination of its tax-exempt status after a record-breaking six (6) year prosecution of our status application.
+In late 2015, "Foundation" became "Institute" to reflect the reality that the OSET Institute is focused on education, research, and development of election technology innovation (and actually, it is not a grant making organization.)
+Today, the OSET Institute is 60 people strong.
+The name “OSET” (pronounced “Oh-Set”) encapsulates the work of the Institute: “Open Source Election Technology.”
 You can learn some more about our history here.

 Here’s the thing: The means by which we cast and count our ballots is tantamount to "critical democracy infrastructure" and as such cannot be a black box, but rather a glass box.
-And success of this project can increase confidence in elections and their outcomes, for America at least, and for any democracy, worldwide over time.
+Success of this project can increase confidence in elections and their outcomes, for America at least, and for any democracy, worldwide over time.

 The OSET Institute is a California non-profit corporation exempt from Federal income taxation under IRC Section 501(c)(3).
 A Board of Directors governs the nonprofit organization.